renxiangnan/bigsr/README.md

-# bigsr
+# BigSR
-A technical demonstrator for distributed RDF Stream Reasoning on Spark Stream and Flink
+A technical demonstrator for distributed RDF Stream Reasoning on Spark Streaming and Flink